 Of course, there is an argument for reskilling and retraining your existing team to embrace the world of tech.
 After all, we all use technology daily, so how hard can it be to learn to store things in the cloud, right?
 In some instances yes, teams must be retrained to embrace this digitisation, but it will take skilled and talented tech professionals to help implement change for the long term.
 Plus, it takes time to reskill, and time is something businesses no longer have.
 The world is changing around us, and to be left behind could be detrimental to businesses.
 With the urgency to digitise operations and move online growing, hiring talented people is the only viable option for many companies.
 Having tech talent on board can keep your team working safely and remotely, ensure customers can still access your services and keep you innovating, ahead of the competition.

 Therefore, the battle to attract the best talent it’s becoming harder than ever to source the talent needed to ensure business as usual.
+Everyone is fighting for the same technical skillsets.
 More and more companies are now competing to attract developers, data scientists, DevOps engineers, cybersecurity professionals, and AI engineers in all industries.
 Roles that were previously considered a specialist for tech companies are suddenly the most in-demand across all sectors.
 Suddenly tech is in everybody’s best interest.

 This raises the question; how can we ensure businesses can run as usual in a changing world when the competition for the people which can provide this continuity is so high?